kasyan1337/kasyan1337/README.md

 # Hi there, I'm Kasim 👋

 Welcome to my GitHub profile!
-I'm a hobby developer exploring automation, data analysis, and web development projects.
+I'm a software developer exploring automation, data analysis, and web development projects.
 Below is a selection of my repositories showcasing my technical work.

 ## 🛠️ Skills & Technologies